jackbaty/daily.baty.net-hugo/content/post/2021/2021-12-15-Wednesday.md

 Would I run this site if there were an easy, self-hosted version of [Drummer](http://drummer.scripting.com)?
 I might!

-I've moved this site from Cloudflare Pages to my static Digital Ocean droplet running [Caddy](https://caddyserver.com).
+~~I've moved this site from Cloudflare Pages to my static Digital Ocean droplet running [Caddy](https://caddyserver.com).
 I just use a [Makefile](https://github.com/jackbaty/daily.baty.net/blob/main/Makefile) to commit the changes and push them out to the server.
 No delays.
 No build limits.
-Mine.
+Mine.~~

+Never mind.
+Cloudflare gets me hosting, analytics, speed reports, and a CDN for free.
+The downside is a little complexity and short wait between pushing and seeing changes live.
+A fair trade, for now.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"